-Neal has been a Trustee of the national Charity Children's Wish for 12 years.
-Until his recent retirement under the 'age rule', Neal was a member of Poole Round Table.
+Neal was a Trustee of a national Children's Charity for 12 years.
+Until his retirement under the 'age rule', Neal was a member of Poole Round Table.
 He was Chairman of Poole Round Table in 1997.

 Neal lives in Bransgore with his wife and two young children.

 All enquiries regarding Macmillan Caring Locally should be addressed to:~